Road Rage: An Ever-Growing U.S. Phenomenon That Injures and Kills People

 • Preventing another driver from changing lanes

 The bottom line is that road rage involves one driver having a violent intent toward another driver.
 Oftentimes the person exhibiting this behavior justifies it as a form of revenge against another driver perceived to have done something bad to him or her.
 In other words, road rage often is “an eye for an eye” behavior.
-The driver engaging in it believes he or she is only giving as good as he or she got.
+The driver engaging in it believes he or she is only giving as good as he or she has.

 Road Rage Causes